Van de Passe family: The second generation

 Four of Crispijn I's children were also notable engravers for the family business, as was his grandson Crispijn III.

 His eldest son, Simon de Passe (c.
 1595 – 6 May 1647) worked in England from about 1616 before moving to Copenhagen as royal engraver and designer of medals in 1624, where he remained until his death.
 He is best remembered for his early London print of Pocahontas (1616).

 Crispijn II (ca. 1597–1670) worked in Paris, at least from 1617 to 1627, in Utrecht (1630–1639), and from then until his death in Amsterdam; his work on the "Maneige royal" ("Instructions to the king on how to ride a horse") of Antoine de Pluvinel is considered by Hind the finest work of the dynasty.

 Willem de Passe (ca. 1598 – ca. 1637), the least productive of the siblings, took over from his brother in England, probably after working in France, and died in London, perhaps of plague.
 He joined the Huguenot church in Threadneedle Street in 1624, and his wife Elizabeth may have been the daughter of the English publisher Thomas Jenner.

 Magdalena van de Passe (1600–1638) was, like her siblings, born in Cologne and died in Utrecht.
 She specialized in landscapes until her marriage to the minor artist Frederick van Bevervoorden in 1634, after which she essentially stopped engraving, even though her husband died in 1636.
 The business presumably involved shipping drawings, engraved printing plates, and printed copies around Europe between the various cities involved.

-After the three deaths in the period 1637–38 only Crispijn II in the Netherlands and Simon in Denmark remained, and Crispijn II's later years were unsuccessful.
+After the three deaths in the period 1637–38 only Crispijn II in the Dutch Republic and Simon in Denmark remained.
+Crispijn II's later years were unsuccessful.
 Crispijn III was a more minor figure who died in 1678.